astsam/rtl8812au/README.md

 ```
 * Do a walkthrough in the code, use some time and
-  check every corner og HAL and PHYDM for more junk & bugs.
+  check every corner of HAL and PHYDM for more junk & bugs.
 ```
 ### IPERF3 benchmark
 <b>[Device]</b> Alfa Networks AWUS036ACH<br>